 Lord, hear our prayer.

-We pray for those who have died recently and for all those whose anniversaries we recall.
-May God reward their faith and lead them to the fullness of eternal life.
+We remember those who have died recently and those whose anniversaries occur at this time.
+May they be led to the fullness of eternal life.

 Lord, hear us.